testomatio/pytestomatio/README.md

 pytest --analyzer remove
 ```

-Run pytest with analyzer sync parameter to execute tests and send the execution status to testomat.io
+Run pytest with analyzer sync parameter to execute tests and send the execution status to testomat.io.
+Sync can be executed even without marking tests with ids.
+If testomat.io failed to match tests by title, it will create new tests for the run

 ```bash
 pytest --analyzer sync